 If you plan on becoming a professional photographer, these are some of the things that you need to be aware of.
 Don’t worry, the legal stuff is actually not that complicated.
 But once again, I am not a lawyer.
 These are just stuff that I did research on, and that I feel are worth sharing.

 P.S.
 Laws and regulations differ from region to region, don’t start flaming the others just because things are not the same in your region.

 1) PHOTOGRAPHS ARE WORKS OF THE PHOTOGRAPHER

-2) YOU ARE FREE TO SHARE PHOTOS ON SOCIAL MEDIA AND YOUR OWN BLOG
+2) YOU ARE FREE TO SHARE YOUR OWN PHOTOS

 - You are free to share your own photos on social media – Facebook, Twitter, Pinterest, Instagram, etc…

 - You can use the photos on your own blog, of course.